 Whether they have developed environmental management systems for other organisations and are able to provide references;

 Whether they have hands on experience implementing and maintaining EMSs within organisations;

-Whether they are an Exemplar Global (previously known as the RABQSA) certified Environmental Auditor and have audited many ISO 14001 environmental management systems, including those that are effective and those that are not;
+Whether they are an Exemplar Global (previously known as the RABQSA) certified Environmental Auditor (or equivalent) and have audited many ISO 14001 environmental management systems, including those that are effective and those that are not;

 Whether they can provide sample documentation so that you know what type of environmental management system will be developed for your organisation and whether it will be suitable;